 What fields of study are included in the approved STEM majors?

-The NeXXt Scholars Program indicates approved STEM-related majors in accordance with the U.S. Department of Homeland Security STEM-Designated Degree Program, which is updated yearly.
+The NeXXt Scholars Program indicates approved STEM-related majors in accordance with the U.S. Department of Homeland Security STEM-Designated Degree Program, which is updated annually.
 The list can be viewed at www.ice.gov/sevis/stemlist.htm.
-Certain countries specify which majors an international NeXXt scholar should pursue so students are encouraged to confirm desired study areas with appropriate officials.
+Certain countries specify which majors an International NeXXt scholar should pursue so students are encouraged to confirm desired study areas with appropriate officials.
 Please contact the country's EducationUSA adviser with questions.

 Although students without a committed intent to major in a STEM-related field should seek other opportunities, it is understandable that some students may find another passion while exploring a liberal arts curriculum.
 After encouraging the scholar to still major in STEM and minor in another field of interest, the student will remain eligible for the Program provided she takes a core set of STEM subjects at the level equivalent to at least a minor.

 What financial aid package does the NeXXt Scholars Initiative provide?

 Although the NeXXt Scholars Program does not provide any scholarship or directly include a financial aid component, some of the women's colleges offer need-based and/or merit-based financial assistance to qualified students.
 Other schools are able to assist with tuition and living expenses.
 For details, refer to the women's college admissions guide at www.state.gov/e/stas/2012/185518.htm.
 To secure tuition assistance, candidates must apply to the women's colleges by the appropriate financial aid deadlines (which may be different from the application deadlines) and submit the necessary documents.
 Colleges will inform applicants directly of the financial aid package, if any, at the time of the acceptance decision.